Levi Gershkowitz - Founder & CEO

 Since working with Living in the Light, Devin has found great joy in presenting the stories of incredible people who work through amazing challenges.
 He is touched by the courage of the individuals facing these rare challenges and the loving care offered by the people in their support systems.
 It is with great honor and sensibility that he arranges the beautiful photography, stories, and videos the team creates into powerful layouts.

 Devin regularly engages in expressive art, meditation, and personal growth.
-Deepening his path into the mental health field, he offers a mindfulness-based therapeutic presence at Windhorse Community Services and is pursuing a Master’s degree in Transpersonal Art Therapy at Naropa University.
+Deepening his path into the mental health field, he has offered a mindfulness-based therapeutic presence at Windhorse Community Services and art therapy at Pathways Hospice.
+He completed a master’s degree in Transpersonal Art Therapy at Naropa University.